johnniereg/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page AJAX-based Twitter clone.

+The app uses jQuery, HTML5, CSS and MongoDB.

 ## Getting Started